vcavallo/nstrfy.sh/README.md

 1. **Bash script** (this project) - Terminal-based listener
 2. **Web app** - Browser-based receiver with desktop notifications
-3. **Android app** - Native mobile app with background service
+3. **Android app** - <https://github.com/vcavallo/nstrfy-android> - Native mobile app with background service
 4. **Custom client** - Build your own using the NIP specification

 ## Troubleshooting

-### Notifications not arriving
-- Check your private key is correct
-- Verify relays are accessible
-- Ensure listener is running
-- Try with `-v` flag for verbose output

-### NIP-04 vs NIP-44
-This tool uses NIP-44 because NIP-04 is broken in nak 0.16.1.
-The web and Android clients have been updated to support both.

 ### Browser notifications not working (web app)

 - Grant notification permission when prompted
 - Check browser settings allow notifications for localhost
 - Some browsers block notifications on HTTP (use HTTPS or localhost)